cutlerjay109-create/kaching-tell/README.md

 **Where we hit friction:**

-The historical batch endpoint (`/api/scores/updates/{epochDay}/{hourOfDay}/{interval}`) has a known second-half data reconstruction issue.
+The historical batch endpoint (`/api/scores/updates/{epochDay}/{hourOfDay}/{interval}`) has a second-half data reconstruction issue.
 Match clock values jump backwards in second-half batches, and stat updates arrive with 20+ minute delays on some fixtures.
 This required building a clock sanity filter to discard corrupted events.
-The live SSE stream does not appear to have this issue — it is specific to the batch reconstruction pipeline.
 Worth flagging for teams building on historical data.

-The 60-second polling interval on service level 1 is workable for detection but limits lead time precision.
-Access to level 12 (real-time SSE) would allow sub-second detection latency.
+The polling interval on our service level is workable for detection but limits lead time precision.
+Real-time SSE access would allow sub-second detection latency.

 ---